FREQUENTLY ASKED QUESTIONS

 At UMUC, graduation and commencement are different.

 Graduation is the act of completing all of your requirements and earning your diploma.
-Diplomas are generally awarded three times a year (August, December, and May) at the end of the summer, fall, and spring terms.
-Certain MBA students have a four-term schedule, with degrees awarded at the end of the summer, fall, winter, and spring terms.
+For students in most programs, diplomas are awarded three times a year (August, December, and May) at the end of the summer, fall, and spring terms.
+For students in graduate programs with a four-term schedule, degrees are awarded at the end of those summer, fall, winter, and spring terms.
 (Remember, you have to apply and pay a fee to graduate.)

 Commencement is the formal ceremony that enables us to celebrate you and your accomplishments.
 If you have applied to graduate by the appropriate deadline, we'll invite you to attend commencement in May.

 We proudly serve more than 80,000 students worldwide, both on-site and online.
 Commencement is the highlight of the academic year.
 It's the premier opportunity for students, faculty, and staff to meet and, most importantly, celebrate our graduates' accomplishments.
-A large-scale annual commencement is currently the best format to include the largest group of students, faculty, and staff.
+Large-scale commencements at our Adelphi, Maryland headquarters are currently the best format to include the largest group of students, faculty, and staff.

 UMUC will draft a letter to the embassy of the country in which the person lives to serve as documentation for getting the necessary travel approvals.